GuillaumeGomez/browser-UI-test/README.md

 #### compare-elements-text-false

 **compare-elements-text-false** command allows you to compare two DOM elements (and check they're not equal!).
+If one of the elements doesn't exist, the command will fail.
 Examples:

 ```
-// IMPORTANT: "element1" and "element2" have to exist otherwise the command will fail!

 compare-elements-text-false: ("//element1", "element2")
 compare-elements-text-false: ("element1", "//element2")
 ```